refinedev/refine/documentation/versioned_docs/version-4.xx.xx/examples/remix/oauth.md

 ---
 id: remix-auth
 title: "Remix Authentication Guide | Refine v4 Auth Example"
+display_title: "Authentication with remix-auth"
+sidebar_label: "Authentication with remix-auth"
 description: "Set up secure authentication in your Remix and Refine v4 project.
 See the full example for robust user management in React."
 example-tags: [remix, auth-provider]
 ---